Understanding your situation

 Be realistic in your expectations.

-There are many variables to be considered in each situation, such as whether your financial difficulties are short-term or long-term and how far behind you are in your mortgage payments.
+There are many variables to be considered in each situation, such as whether your financial difficulties are short-term or long-term and how far behind you are in your payments.

 Some families who act early and are in a position to accept the terms of any modification agreements reached with their loan servicer can successfully save their home from foreclosure.
 Unfortunately, the financial situation of some families may not allow them to remain in their home.
 There may come a time when you need to make some difficult decisions regarding your own situation and whether you can afford to remain in your home.